Changge: Administrative divisions

-Geography and Climate
+Geography and climate

-Changge is Warm Temperate Monsoon climate, there has abundant sunlight and the geothermal is very rich.
+Changge has a warm temperate monsoon climate; there has abundant sunlight and the geothermal is very rich.
 With four distinct seasons, winters are cool and dry, summers hot and humid, spring begins early and is warm, and autumn provides a reasonable transition.
-The average annual temperate is about 14.3 ℃, average annual rainfall is 711.1mm, and 217 frost-free days per year.
+The average annual temperate is about 14.3 °C, average annual rainfall is 711.1mm, and 217 frost-free days per year.
 With several rivers come across Changge, its water resources is very rich.

-Agriculture and Industry
+Agriculture and industry

 Changge is one of the eight pilot municipalities, it has a solid foundation of agriculture, and also has diverse industry categories.
 There are several large-scale enterprise groups, include Huanghe Whirlwind Company, Benma Company, Topin Group Company, etc.

 Education

-In Ming and Qing Dynasty, there are nearly 200 sites of private school, Confucius college and community-run schools charging with no tuition.
-Nowadays, Changge government still treasure education industry.
+During the Ming and Qing dynasties, there were nearly 200 sites of private school, Confucius college and community-run schools charging with no tuition.
+Nowadays, the Changge government still treasures the education industry.
 There are many schools here, from kindergarten to technical school.